rarebreed/rarebreed.github.io/_posts/2016-08-02-alexandria.md

 # The technology stack

-This isn't rocket science.
+This isn't rocket science (at least for the basics).
 It's basically a database with a web front end.
+The hardest part (though optional) will be integrating emails, chat logs, and log files as searchable information.
+This would require some natural language processing to extract keywords, and machine learning classification techniques (k-means, linear regressions, bayesian rules, etc) to generate graphs.
+Graphs and lucene will be the primary search tools

 - Arangodb or orientdb for database backend
   - Documents will be linked as a graph database
   - Allow configuration support for clustering HA mode
+  - Separate machine learning library
+  - Separate graph querying library
+- Lucene (or Solr) support
 - Web front end
   - Front end in purescript using halogen (react-like FRP)
   - Websocket (either do FFI using node's socket.io or purescript-websocket)